ibowditch/userdocs/_sources/background.md.txt

 ### Attendance Record Keeping

-The paper Attendance Book provided a way to collect and preserve attendance records in a secure, controlled, and organised way, so that these records would be accurate, reliable, credible, and available for future reference whenever needed.
+The paper Attendance Book provided a way to collect and preserve attendance records in a secure, controlled, and organised way, so that these records would be available for future reference whenever needed.

 Used correctly, the Attendance Book provides solid, lasting, evidence that a Member was involved in an activity.
 The following table shows how the Attendance Book meets these requirements, and also how RFSTag does the same: